Strict quantization of coadjoint orbits: Quantizing real coadjoint orbits

-\begin{example}[\boldmath$\mathbb{CP}^n$ and $D_n$] We know from \autoref{ex:CPn} and \autoref{ex:Dn} that $\mathbb{CP}^n$ and $D_n$ are coadjoint orbits of the Lie groups $\group{SU}(n+1)$ and $\group{SU}(1,n)$ through the same element.
-So the previous proposition implies that the star product algebras on $\mathbb{CP}^n$ and $D_n$ are isomorphic if we choose the same ordering in the construction of the star products.
-Choosing the ordering that makes $\mathbb{CP}^n$ K\"ahler implies that the Wick type star product on $\mathbb{CP}^n$ is isomorphic to the anti-Wick type star product on $D_n$.
+The ordering that induces a K\"ahler complex structure on $\mathbb{CP}^n$, induces the complex structure on $\mathbb D^n$ that is the opposite of the K\"ahler complex structure.
+Therefore the associated star product on $\mathbb D^n$ is of pseudo Wick type with respect to this opposite complex structure, and therefore of anti-Wick type for the K\"ahler complex structure.
 (A star product is of anti-Wick type if the first argument is derived in antiholomorphic directions and the second argument is derived in holomorphic ones.)
+Consequently, the algebra $\analytics(\mathbb{CP}^n)$ with the Wick type star product is isomorphic to the algebra $\analytics(\mathbb D^n)$ with the anti-Wick type star product.
+Similarly, the algebra $\analytics(\mathbb{CP}^n)$ with the anti-Wick type star product is isomorphic to the algebra $\analytics(\mathbb D^n)$ with the Wick type star product.

-Similarly the anti-Wick type star product algebra on $\mathbb{CP}^n$ is isomorphic to the Wick type star product algebra on $D_n$.
-With a bit more effort one can actually prove that the Wick type star product for $\hbar$ on $\mathbb{CP}^n$ is isomorphic to the Wick type star product for $-\hbar$ on $D_n$. \end{example} Note that \autoref{theo:wickrotation} only gives an algebra homomorphism between $\analytics(\orb\lambda^1)$ and $\analytics(\orb\lambda^2)$.
-If we view these algebras as *-algebras with the star involution considered in the last subsection then they are in general not *-isomorphic!
-In fact the isomorphism of \autoref{theo:wickrotation} is an isomorphism of *-algebras if and only if the induced involutions on $\Pol(\orbext\lambda)$ agree.
+One can also construct an isomorphism between the Wick type star product for $\hbar$ and the anti-Wick type star product for $-\hbar$, both on the hyperbolic disc and the complex projective space.
+Composing with these isomorphisms shows that the Wick type star product for $\hbar$ on $\mathbb{CP}^n$ is isomorphic to the Wick type star product for $-\hbar$ on $\mathbb D^n$. \end{example} Note that \autoref{theo:wickrotation} only gives an algebra homomorphism between $\Pol(\orb\lambda^1)$ and $\Pol(\orb\lambda^2)$, or between $\analytics(\orb\lambda^1)$ and $\analytics(\orb\lambda^2)$.
+If we view these algebras as $^*$-algebras with the star involution considered in \autoref{subsec:positiveLinearFunctionals} then they are in general not $^*$-isomorphic!
+One can see this for example by proving that the point evaluation functionals on $\mathbb{CP}^n$ are not positive for $\hbar \in (0, \infty) \setminus P_\lambda$. \begin{appendices}